VC mand_HVID

 I The University Years (1970 - 1982)

-In 1978 Jes Bertelsen began an apprenticeship with Bob Moore, the Irish healer.
-The focus was understanding the human energy system.
+In 1978 Jes Bertelsen began an apprenticeship with Bob Moore, the Irish meditation teacher and healer.
+The focus was on understanding the human energy system.
 In the same period, Jes Bertelsen began to offer workshops outside the University, on depth psychology, dream interpretation, and meditation.

 II Establishment and Development of Vaekstcenteret

 In 1982, the book Drømme, chakrasymboler og meditation (Dreams, Chakra Symbols and Meditation) was published.
-In terms of content, the book constitutes a kind of link between the years at the university and the new phase of establishing the Centre for Growth (Vaekstcenteret).
+The book's contents constitute a link between the years at the university and the establishment and early years of Vaekstcenter.

 VC mand_rust